Can Tyvek Be Used On Interior Walls? (Solved)

 FlexWrap is a self-adhering butyl flashing that is often used alongside Tyvek.
 Unlike Tyvek, FlexWrap can be used on interior walls.
 It’s highly effective, especially on interior walls along door and window sills.

-The perks of using FlexWrap are that it creates an air and water barrier.
+One of the perks of using FlexWrap is that it creates an air and water barrier.
 FlexWrap should only be used when necessary.
-For instance, if you are interested in sealing seams on an interior wall.
+For instance, if you want to seal seams on an interior wall.

 Is Tyvek a Crucial Part of an Interior Wall?